 Upon completion of this subject, students should be able to:

-- Participate in group work activities within and outside the Laboratory
+- Effectively participate in group work activities to generate and analyse scientific findings within and outside the Laboratory;

 On completion of this subject, students should have developed the following generic skills: